thaikolja/discord-cocobot/CONTRIBUTING.md

 Contributors are recognized in several ways:

-- Contributor list in README
+- Contributor list in `README.md`
 - Changelog mentions for significant contributions
-- Special roles in Discord community
+- Special roles in the Discord community
 - Opportunities for maintainership

 ## License